Master of Finance

 Costs and Financing

 Your Rady Master of Finance is an investment of time, energy and money.
 Early consideration of how you will finance your studies ensures that you will be ready and able to accept an offer of admission.
 The Rady School is committed to helping you identify your options and providing advice to assist you with your financial decisions.

-Estimated fees for Master of Finance students entering in Fall 2014 are $55,400.
+The fee for students enrolling in 2016-2017 is $1,152 per credit unit.
 Fees are subject to change.
+Review the estimated 2016-17 Student budget.
+The Rady Master of Finance program is a 12 or 15 month program with a total minimum of 52 credit units.
+The fees are billed quarterly.
 Fees do not include student health insurance and other campus fees, books and course materials, or living expenses.

 Student enrolling in this program cannot use CalVet Tuition Fee exemptions; this program is not supported with state funds and is not subject to the state law regarding CalVet Tuition Fee exemptions.

 To be considered for financial assistance or non-subsidized loans, students should complete the Free Application for Federal Student Aid (FAFSA).
 To receive priority funding, file your FAFSA as early as Jan.
 1, but no later than March 2.
 Complete and submit your FAFSA at www.fafsa.ed.gov.
 UC San Diego’s school code is 001317.
 Once your FAFSA data has been processed and transferred to the UC San Diego's Financial Aid Office by the FAFSA central processor, you will be notified of your eligibility by the Financial Aid Office.

 UC San Diego's Financial Aid Office provides step-by-step application directions, downloadable forms, answers to frequently asked questions and more.